mattbloem007/iboga.org/src/content/pages/index.md

       ctaLink: /
   - title: <strong class="heading-bold">Find</strong> resources
-    excerpt: Learn about the Holy Wood from Traditional Animist, Biomedical and Scientific viewpoints
+    excerpt: Learn about the Holy Wood from Traditional Animist, Biomedical and Scientific viewpoints.
     header_image: /assets/hero-banner-3.png
     cta:
       ctaType: button
       ctaText: "Read Essays by Practitioners "
       ctaLink: /
 section1:
-  section1_paragraph: What is Iboga?
-Indigenously, it is the Holy Wood - an agent
+  section1_paragraph: "What is Iboga?
+Indigenously, it is the Holy Wood: an agent
     of deep initiation and transformation.
 In treatment, its alkaloids are the addiction cure which not only interrupts your withdrawals but also helps you deal with the roots of your trauma.
-In medical science, it is one of the few compounds discovered which can regenerate the brain - making it potentially life saving.
-This small shrub from the African rainforest contains within its rootbark true magic - not only for healing but for realignment and reconnection of our lives
+In medical science, it is one of the few compounds discovered which can regenerate the brain, making it potentially life saving.
+This small shrub from the African rainforest contains within its rootbark true magic - not only for healing, but for realignment and reconnection of our lives."
   section1_title: <strong class=\"heading-bold\">What</strong> Is Iboga
   cta:
     btn: false